Baščaršija

 Honest answers from a local Sarajevo guide — booking, meeting points, what to expect, and practical tips for your visit.

 The route is mostly flat old-town streets with gentle cobblestones.
 We pause often, and families with children join every day.
-If mobility is a concern, message us when booking — we can suggest the easiest loop.

-Light rain or snow — we still go.
+Light rain or snow, we still go.
 Baščaršija under mist is atmospheric.
 Bring a small umbrella; if conditions are unsafe we reschedule and contact you directly.

 Reviews